skxctech/attic-theme/readme.md

 This repo will have two branches:

-* `base-theme` - simple structure and templates (currently present)
+* `base-theme` - simple structure and templates
-* `dev-theme` - has setup of grunt and bower with included support for sass, compass, jshint, concatenation, minification, images optimization (soon)
+* `dev-theme` - has setup of grunt and bower with included support for sass, compass, jshint, uglify.
+Run `grunt watch` during development, `grunt` for a build with uglify.
+Requires compass and compass normalize, install with `gem install compass && gem install compass-normalize`.